darienmt/darienmt.github.io/_posts/2016-03-03-advent-of-code-day-03.markdown

 # Second puzzle

 For the second puzzle, we have two people delivering the gifts.
 They have the same instructions, but they take turns to follow them.
-Ex. the first person gets instruction index 1 and the second person index 2.
+Ex.
+The first person gets instruction index 1 and the second person index 2.
 The question continues to be how many houses receive at least one present.

-Basically, we need to find the moves for each person, calculate their visited houses, concatenate the two collections and find the distinct houses.
+We need to find the moves for each person, calculate their visited houses, concatenate the two collections and find the distinct houses.
 The size of that collection will be the puzzle answer:

 {% gist 78bf7be9b46701c5608c %}